Vonage/vivid-3/libs/components/src/lib/card/README.md

 ### TODO:
-- maybe change heading to Title os subtitle to subheading
+- maybe change heading to Title os subheading to subheading
 - in grid - ?